Cluster 2: Understand properties of multiplication and the relationship between multiplication and division. (Major Cluster)Archived

 Type: Lesson Plan

-Spin Beyblades:
+Spin Blades:

-Students will get to evaluate data and create a process for which bey blade would be the "best" for Mr. Brown's toy store.
-Data will include customer feedback, price, style and revolutions per minute.
-Students will apply understanding of division in problem-solving.
+In this Model Eliciting Activity, MEA, students will evaluate data and create a process for which Spin Blade would be the "best" for Mr. Brown's toy store.
+Data will include customer feedback, price, style, and revolutions per minute.
+Students will apply their understanding of division in problem-solving.
 They will write a letter explaining their procedure using grade-appropriate language conventions.

 Type: Lesson Plan